pbmolini/sfa-rails/README.md

 If there are new localized strings
 ```
-rake gettext_find
+rake gettext:find
 ```

-If there are new localized string in Javascript files
+If there are new localized string in Javascript files, run this after saving the .po file

 ```
 rake gettext:po_to_json